Malaprabha River: Tributaries

-Bennihalla, Hirehalla and Tuparihalla are the major tributaries to Malaprabha of Dharwad district.
+Bennihalla, Hirehalla and Tuparihalla are the major tributaries to the Malaprabha of Dharwad district.

 Reservoir

 Navilatirtha Dam (Navilu in Kannada means peacock) is between Saundatti and Munavalli in Belgaum District.
-The reservoir created by the dam is called Renukasagara, its catchment area is 11549 km3.
+The reservoir created by the dam is called Renukasagara.
+Its catchment area is 11549 km3.
 This reservoir irrigates more than 2000 sqkm of agricultural land.

 Pilgrimage centre

 There is an ancient temple of the deity Yellamma on a nearby hill.
 This is a pilgrimage centre for thousands of devotees.
 Also the temples of Aihole, Pattadakal and Badami are on the banks of the Malaprabha.
 These are listed as World Heritage Sites by UNESCO.